Ellie Rowsell

-Ellie Rowsell (born Ellen Ciara Rowsell, 19 July 1992) is an English singer and musician from North London.
-She is the lead vocalist and guitarist of the Mercury Prize-winning indie rock band Wolf Alice.
+Ellen Ciara "Ellie" Rowsell (born 19 July 1992) is an English singer and musician from London.
+She is the lead vocalist and guitarist of the indie rock band Wolf Alice.
 She has a soprano voice.

 Early life

 Rowsell was born on 19 July 1992 in Archway, North London, and grew up in an Irish community.
 Her paternal grandfather and grandmother were from Dublin.
 She studied at the Camden School for Girls from 2003 to 2010.
 At school, Rowsell wrote stories and poetry, picking up the guitar at the age of 14 and later developing her songwriting using GarageBand.

 Personal life

 In October 2018, Rowsell denied reports that she was engaged to fellow musician Isaac Holman.

 In February 2021, Rowsell publicly accused rock singer Marilyn Manson of upskirting her with a GoPro backstage at a music festival.
 Her accusations came in the wake of a wave of abuse allegations made against Manson.